Working with Banner Views

 If an error occurs, the banner view calls the delegate’s

 bannerView:didFailToReceiveAdWithError: method.
-When this happens, your application must hide the banner view.
+When this happens, your app must hide the banner view.
 Listing 2-3 shows one way you might implement this.
 It uses the same property as Listing 2-2 to keep track of whether the banner is visible.
 If the banner is visible and an error occurs, it moves the banner off the screen.

 Listing 2-3 Removing a banner view when advertisements are not available